Medically reviewed by Drugs.com. Last updated on Mar 2, 2022.

 Dosage Adjustment in Patients with Hepatic Impairment

-In patients with moderate to severe hepatic impairment (Child-Pugh score: 7 to 15), maximum dose is 174 mg every other day.
-In patients with mild hepatic impairment (Child-Pugh score: 5 to 6), consider reducing dose and/or frequency of dosing [see Use in Specific Populations (8.7) and Clinical Pharmacology (12.3)].
+In patients with moderate to severe hepatic impairment (Child-Pugh score: 7 to 15), the maximum dose is 174 mg every other day.
+In patients with mild hepatic impairment (Child-Pugh score: 5 to 6), consider reducing the dose and/or frequency of dosing [see Use in Specific Populations (8.7) and Clinical Pharmacology (12.3)].

 Dosage Adjustment in Patients with Renal Impairment

-Switching a Patient To or From a Monoamine Oxidase Inhibitor (MAOI) Antidepressant
+Switching a Patient to or from a Monoamine Oxidase Inhibitor (MAOI) Antidepressant

 At least 14 days should elapse between discontinuation of an MAOI intended to treat depression and initiation of therapy with APLENZIN.
 Conversely, at least 14 days should be allowed after stopping APLENZIN before starting an MAOI antidepressant [see Contraindications (4) and Drug Interactions (7.6)].